1. College is usually harder than high school and your son or daughter may study as hard or harder, but not make as good of grades as high school.

 7. National studies show students tend to marry someone they date!
 Really!!

-8. You should know where your son or daughter lives at school and how to contact them there....or how someone else could contact them (dorm and room number...not just cell).
+8. You should know where your son or daughter lives at school and how to contact them there....or how someone else could contact them (dorm or apartment and room number...not just cell).

 9. The average is for students to change their major 3 to 4 times (that is why it is best to take required basics the first semester or two).